Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

     set_response(HttpResponse(status_code=200, content=content, content_type='text/html'))

-The above code executed in Syncano will return a valid html response with `Hellow World!` message inside.
+The above code executed in Syncano will return a valid HTML response with `Hello World!` message inside.
-The `set_response` is a function which allow to return custom response from the script.
+The `set_response` is a function which allows returning custom response (e.g. in JSON, CSV or HTML format) from the script.

 ## Custom Socket directory structure

-As can be seen in the example above the basic structure of Custom Socket is:
+As can be seen in the example above, the basic structure of this Custom Socket is:

     .
     ├── scripts
     │   └── hello_world.py
     └── socket.yml

-The `socket.yml` file stores YAML definition of the Custom Socket, and under `scripts` directory there a definition of Custom Socket dependencies (currently of type `script`).
+`socket.yml` file stores YAML definition of the Custom Socket, and under `scripts` directory there is a definition of Custom Socket dependencies (currently of type `script`).

-## Pulling everything together
+## Putting everything together

 ### Steps:

-1. Assuming that you have Syncano CLI installed, do a login: `syncano login --instance-name your-instance-name` In my case it is:
+1. Assuming that you have Syncano CLI installed, log in using: `syncano login --instance-name your-instance-name` In my case it is:

         syncano login --instance-name patient-resonance-4283

-    Next you will see the prompt for `username` and `password`; Provide it.
+    Next you will see a prompt for `username` and `password`; provide both and confirm with `enter`.

-2. There are two ways of installing Custom Socket - one is using your local files and the second is to use a url.
+2. There are two ways of installing a Custom Socket - one is using your local files and the second one is by using a URL.

     To install Custom Socket from url do:

         syncano sockets install https://raw.githubusercontent.com/Syncano/custom-socket-hello-world/master/socket.yml --name hello_world

-    In such scenario - you do not need even clone the repository to your local machine.
-The name here is needed - because under the hood empty Custom Socket is created - and code fetch from repository is done asynchronously in second step.
+    In such scenario - you do not even need to clone the repository to your local machine.
+The `--name` parameter and name here are needed - because under the hood, empty Custom Socket is created - and code fetching from repository is done asynchronously in the second step.

     To install Custom Socket from local files do: